matthew-gratin/portfolio/README.md

 </p>

 I was watching Harry Potter with some friends and thought they should have used practical effects for the scenes where Ron can make chess pieces move around the board with just his voice.
 My friends told me it would be impossible, so of course I needed to prove them wrong!
 There are 3 modes, player vs player, player vs computer and my personal favourite is computer vs computer.
 I coded the AI from scratch using markov decision trees.
 It only needs to look two moves ahead to beat me every time, I don't know what that says about me!
 It uses an electromagnet on a 2 axes gantry to move the pieces to the desired locations.
 It used to connect to a google cloud server to offload the speech recognition system to Google's much bulkier computer than my NUC.
 This limited its commerical potential.
 However, with advances in AI, I can now run an offline deep learning Whisper model on a Pi 5, while a Teensy microcontroller deals with all the actuation.
+I also built the chess board by photo etching brass and then filling the holes with black shellac wax; its the same method for making clock faces.
 Features I want to develop are web access, so you can play against people online and connect to live chess streams where the wizard chess board would move its pieces as the professional players move theirs.
 My favourite thing to do at the moment is watch the CPU's play each other.
 I now have a client who wants this built as a coffee table to have Chess games play automatically under a mug of tea, I am slowly hoping to build this more often for others as I think it will be quite popular.

 Github doesn't allow native videos but you can find some videos of it working in the data folder.
 But, if you want to have a game and see more you will need to bring me to the office! ;)